dph01/lift-CRUDBasic/docs/blogpost.md

 ## What is covered?
-This article describes conventions for organising the required code into methods, classes, files and folders, naming of methods, classes, files and folders, screen flow
+This article describes conventions for organising the required code into methods, classes, files and folders; naming conventions; and a simple
+screen flow model.

 It gives example code for how to perform many of the common CRUD based tasks such as managing state on the server between successive page requests, rendering HTML from the data stored in the database, and so on.

-I'll illustrate these principles using simple single database entity called Event, with a single field called 'eventName'.
+I illustrate these principles using simple single database entity called Event, with a single field called 'eventName'.
 I use the Lift Mapper library to persist and retrieve data from the database, but the general principles could be used equally well with Lift's Record library, or any other ORM for that matter.

 ## Prerequisites
 I assume the reader is familiar with basic Lift concepts.
-As a minimum I would recommend the first four chapters of [Simply Lift](http://stable.simply.liftweb.net/) and / or the first eight chapters of [Exploring Lift](http://stable.simply.liftweb.net), up to the section on Mapper.
+As a minimum I would recommend the chapters 1-4 & 7 of [Simply Lift](http://stable.simply.liftweb.net/) and / or the first eight chapters of [Exploring Lift](http://stable.simply.liftweb.net), up to the section on Mapper.

-You'll find much of the code in this piece has been already been presented in the above two works.
+Most of the techniques I discuss here are presented in the above two works.
-What I think is different is how to bring those coding techniques together in order to implement easily achievable DIY CRUD functionality.
+I'm simply highlighting how to bring these techniques together in order to implement easily DIY CRUD functionality.

 ## Download the code
 Download the code discussed in this article from http://www.github.com/dph01/lift-CRUDBasic